thomalex001/ga-project-2/README.md

 ![screenshot_wireframe.png](./src/images/screenshot_wireframe.png "")

 * Used Excalidraw to build a wireframe and design the basic layout of the app.
-  * The wireframe shows 4 pages: Homepage, Characters List, Characters Card, Episodes List
+  * The wireframe shows 4 pages: Homepage, Characters List, Characters Card, Episodes List.
-  * A navigation bar is used to navigate between each main pages
+  * A navigation bar is used to navigate between each main pages.
-  * One the Characters List page, if the user clicks on a Character's Card, he is directed to a new page with the Character's card in the center of the screen and added information about him.
+  * One the Characters List page, if the user clicks on a Character's Card, he is directed. to a new page with the Character's card in the center of the screen and added information about him.
 * Research an API with enough content to create a minimum of 3 pages.